entitybtw/pspfetch/README.md

 2. Fast change of ASCII art.
 3. Reboot app by pressing CIRCLE.
 4. Toggle USB connection by pressing SQUARE.
-5. Press start to exit
+5. Press START to exit